 - understand risk and resilience factors that affect emotional recovery after injury

 - create valid measures for acute stress symptoms in children and youth

 - create practical and valid screening tools to help emergency and acute care clinicians identify children and parents at risk

-- develop effective preventive intervention methods to reduce posttraumatic stress after injury
+- develop effective preventive intervention methods to reduce PTSD in children after injury

 - PTSD in Children and Parents Up to One Year After a Traffic Crash (1998)